winter-archivist/exodus.archivist/README.md

 ---
 ## USE:
 Below are things just for this bot, I am not going to explain python, discord.py, or how to use discord dev tools
+* This bot is not *meant* to be installed & used by other people, I am merely sharing its source-code.
 * Change the Bot's Token
 * Remove the marked lines in misc/cog_initial.py
 *